domy-2018/cardanowallet/README.md

 ## genWallet

-This function given an integer, will generate a mock wallet.
+This function, given an integer, will generate a mock wallet.

 The type of this function is:
 ```